Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

-The simulation with the energetic head-on collision was expected to lead to ignition, and it indeed leads to a detonation and produces the highest amount of \Ni, with more than half of the mass in the system converted into \Ni.
-In the top pannel of Fig. \ref{fig:combo}, we plot the temperature slices of this scenario before the WDs touch each other, during the burning and the beginning of the explosion, and shortly after the explosion.
+The simulation with the energetic head-on collision was expected to lead to ignition, and it indeed leads to a detonation and produced the highest amount of \Ni, with more than half of the mass in the system converted into \Ni.
+In the top panel of Fig. \ref{fig:combo}, we plot the temperature slices of this scenario before the WDs touch each other, during the burning and the beginning of the explosion, and shortly after the explosion.
+In Subsec. \ref{sec:res}, we present another run with different numerical configurations (as in \citealt{2013KushnirKatzHeadOnWDCollisionsInTriple}) that produced similar results to the case discussed here.